He Ain't Heavy, He's My Brother: Title

-James Wells, Moderator of the United Free Church of Scotland, tells the story of a little girl carrying a big baby boy in his 1884 book The Parables of Jesus.
+In his 1884 book The Parables of Jesus, James Wells, Moderator of the United Free Church of Scotland, tells the story of a little girl carrying a big baby boy.
 Seeing her struggling, someone asked if she wasn't tired.
 With surprise she replied: "No, he's not heavy; he's my brother."

 In a 1918 publication by Ralph Waldo Trine titled The Higher Powers of Mind and Spirit, Trine relates the following anecdote: "Do you know that incident in connection with the little Scottish girl?
 She was trudging along, carrying as best she could a boy younger, but it seemed almost as big as she herself, when one remarked to her how heavy he must be for her to carry, when instantly came the reply: 'He's na heavy.
 He's mi brither.'"

 The first editor of Kiwanis magazine, Roe Fulkerson, published a column in September 1924 carrying the title "He Ain't Heavy, He's My Brother", the first use of the phrase exactly as it is rendered in the song title.

 In the 1940s, the words, adapted as "He ain't heavy, Father, he's my brother", were taken as a slogan for Boys Town children's home by founder Father Edward Flanagan.
 According to the Boys Town website, the phrase as used by Boys Town was said to Fr.
 Flanagan in 1918 by one of the residents while carrying another up a set of stairs.
 The boy being carried is said to have had polio and worn leg braces.

 The Hollies version

-The Hollies' recorded the song in June 1969 at the EMI Studios (now Abbey Road Studios), with Allan Clarke on lead vocals.
-Elton John, who was working as a session musician at the time, played the piano on the song, as well their next single, "I Can't Tell the Bottom from the Top".
+The Hollies recorded the song in June 1969 at the EMI Studios (now Abbey Road Studios), with Allan Clarke on lead vocals.
+According to Tony Hicks, he was given a demo recorded by Bobby Scott and Bob Russell when he was looking for songs to record, but found it too slow.
+The band sped up the song, and added an orchestra when they recorded the song.
+Elton John, who was working as a session musician at the time, played piano on the song, as well their next single, "I Can't Tell the Bottom from the Top".
+Elton John was paid £12 for his work on the song.

 The song was released on 26 September 1969 and reached No. 3 in the UK, and No. 7 in the US.
 The song was re-released in August 1988 in the UK following its use in a television advertisement for Miller Lite beer.
 It reached the No. 1 spot in the UK chart for two weeks in September 1988.

+Record World said, "This beautiful ballad features [the Hollies'] usual fine vocals."